July 19 – 22, 2021. Online.

 About the Institute

-Tell them to apply now for the NEW VOICES STUDENT LEADERS INSTITUTE, a free, four-day program for students to develop their leadership and organizing skills, expand their role as leaders within the New Voices movement, and identify a strategy that could be instrumental in your state’s New Voices efforts.
+The New Voices Student Leaders Institute is a free, four-day program for students to develop their leadership and organizing skills, expand their role as leaders within the New Voices movement, and identify a strategy that could be instrumental in your state’s New Voices efforts.

 Participants in the all-online program will be joined by SPLC staff, New Voices advocates, and special guests to learn their unique capacity as change agents, deepen their understanding of civics, advocacy and press freedom, and expand their ability to act as organizers and messengers for causes that matter to them.
 By the end of the Institute, Student Leaders will identify the pressing organizing needs in their state and the unique ways in which students can respond, as well as possess the tools necessary to combat these challenges.
 Student leaders will also receive regular feedback and check ins from New Voices advocates and SPLC staff, as well as bonus surprises throughout the year.